Regional General Board 2018-2019

 - Senior Programmer (1-2 people): Works with Regional President and is in charge of planning senior programs at regional events.

 - Fall Kallah Co-Chair (2 people): Responsible for the planning and programming of Fall Kallah at Camp Young Judaea Texas.
-These people will be required to attend Fall Kallah (including set-up) Thursday, November 17-Sunday, November 19, 2017.
+These people will be required to attend Fall Kallah (including set-up) Thursday, November 15-Sunday, November 18, 2017.

-- IC Chi-Town Promoter: Works to increase regional publicity for International Convention through social media, word of mouth, and other methods throughout the region.
-This person should plan on attending IC and post-convention, December 24-28, 2017 & December 28-31, 2017, in Chicago.
+- IC Orlando Promoter: Works to increase regional publicity for International Convention through social media, word of mouth, and other methods throughout the region.
+This person should plan on attending IC and post-convention, December 23-27, 2017 & December 27-28, 2017, in Orlando.

 - Regionals Co-Chair (2 people): Responsible for the planning and programming of Regional Convention in 2018.
-These people will be required to attend Regional Convention (including set-up) Thursday, June 8-Monday, June 11, 2018.
+These people will be required to attend Regional Convention (including set-up).

 Programming/Israel Affairs VP